Camp Sovereignty: Background

+2006 camp

+Camp Sovereignty officially launched on 12 March 2006.
 Prior to Camp Sovereignty, the Black GST group began publicising their message and encouraging people to join their protest.
 Aside from the Indigenous Law Bulletin which encouraged Aboriginal activism in Australia, media outlets were not recognising the work and plans of the Black GST group.
-As the 2006 Commonwealth games set to open on 15 March 2006, the group began establishing the tents and crowds gathered for the event.
-Camp Sovereignty officially launched on 12 March 2006.
+As the 2006 Commonwealth games were set to open on 15 March 2006, the group prepared the tents and crowds gathered for the event.
 With tents, a vocal group and various fires, it became clear this group would refuse to leave and the camp would remain.
 As this continued, the group were met with harsher criticism from the public and other Indigenous activities, along with legal threats from levels of government until it was inevitably shut down.

-The main site of the protest at Kings Domain also holds significance in the organisation of Camp Sovereignty.
-In this park, the Indigenous Australians cherish the Kings Domain Resting Place which is a site specifically dedicated to deceased Victorian Indigenous Australians.
-Campaigners argued ‘the sacred site has been destroyed and ruined by many different groups’.
-The group thus chose Kings Domain as the central land to the protest as a symbol of historical mistreatment and disrespect.

-The camp sovereignty protest at the Commonwealth Games resembles similar protests where sports and politics intersect.
-Protests such as the Brisbane 1982 Commonwealth Games protest and Sydney's 1988 Bicentennial Marches resemble the Camp Sovereignty protest and could be seen as inspiration for a successful protest at a major Australian sporting event.
+The Camp Sovereignty protest at the Commonwealth Games resembles similar protests where sports and politics intersect.
+Protests such as the Brisbane 1982 Commonwealth Games protest and Sydney's 1988 Bicentennial marches resemble the Camp Sovereignty protest and could be seen as inspiration for a successful protest at a major Australian sporting event.